|Date of incident:||10 May 2016|

 About 10 minutes later a doctor examined me and treated my wounds.
 I was then taken back to the jeep which drove to the police station in Binyamin settlement.
 On arrival at the police station I was put in a room.
 The soldiers in the room made fun of me.
 I remained there for a few hours without food or drink.
 I asked to use the toilet but I was denied.
 At around midnight I was taken for interrogation.

-The interrogator then changed his tone and started to befriend me and tried to convince me to confess but I refused.
+The interrogator then changed his tone and started to be friendly and tried to convince me to confess but I refused.
 He then showed me some documents in Hebrew and asked me to sign them but I refused and told him I wanted to speak to my parents and to ask them to appoint me a lawyer.
-He refused and swore at me saying I was son of a whore.
+He refused and swore at me saying I was "a son of a whore".

-After about an hour into the interrogation three soldiers and one female soldier walked into the room and the female soldier started to beat me in front of the other soldiers.
+After about an hour into the interrogation three male soldiers and one female soldier walked into the room.
+The female soldier started to beat me in front of the other soldiers.
 During this time my phone rang and at this point the other three soldiers joined in beating me.
 Then they handcuffed me without removing the plastic ties and threw me on a mattress in the room.
 They blindfolded me and left me there until around 3:00 a.m.